 Published Apr 2021

-Mandrik O, Severens JL, et al. Critical Appraisal of Systematic Reviews With Costs and Cost-Effectiveness Outcomes: An ISPOR Good Practices Task Force Report.
+Mandrik O, Severens JL, Bardach A, et al. Critical Appraisal of Systematic Reviews With Costs and Cost-Effectiveness Outcomes: An ISPOR Good Practices Task Force Report.
 Value Health.
 2021; 24(4): 463-472.

 There has been a significant increase in the number of systematic reviews with cost and cost-effectiveness outcomes (SRs-CCEO).
 The differences in clinical and health settings, heterogeneity in applied methods, and reporting make it challenging to interpret SR-CCEOs.
 An analysis of guidelines on conducting and reporting SR-CCEOs resulted in the identification of multiple disagreements in these recommendations, suggesting that a standardized approach to conducting SR-CCEOs is necessary.
 Making universal recommendations for SR-CCEOs is difficult because they differ in several aspects, in particular, with regard to their objectives, eg synthesizing outcomes or assessing the quality of models, search and inclusion criteria, or in reporting solely economic characteristics or economic data alongside clinical outcomes.